 Every orthodontist begins his or her studies in dental school.
 Upon completion, many graduates begin to practice as dentists immediately.
 Some, however, opt to pursue a dental specialty, which requires additional training and schooling over a two- to three-year residency program.

-Another of the dental specialties is a little less well-know: Orthodontics and Dentofacial Orthopedics.
+Another of the dental specialties is a little less well-known: Orthodontics and Dentofacial Orthopedics.
 You're probably aware that an orthodontist straightens teeth, and in fact, 'ortho' comes from the Greek word for 'straight' or 'correct', and 'dontic' comes from the Greek word for 'teeth'.

 Dentofacial is a combination of the Greek words for 'teeth' and 'face'.
 'Ortho', as you know, means 'straight', and 'pedic' is the Greek word for 'child'.